Last updated on 21/10/2024

 The pair walked along in the placid water, enjoying the sultry atmosphere of the warm night and talking about the many things that they had seen and heard over the past few days.
 Feeling tired, they returned to the Britannia, leaving Richard and Jane on their secluded sunbed.
 Passing through the hotel, Michael noticed the two northern lads still in the bar.
 He said goodnight to Carol and made his way up to room 25, looking forward to falling asleep before others came in.
 He lay awake for a while thinking about the evening and his eyes were just about to close when the door opened and Dave and Nick came in.

 They were chatting in their heavy Mancunian accents; when they saw Michael in bed, Dave said ‘Ey up, the virgin’s asleep already.’
 Nick replied, ‘Well, ‘e’s laid ‘is kecks nicely on t’end of t’ bed.’
 The lads peered at the apparently sleeping teenager.
 Nick walked over to look at Michael’s face to see if his eyes were shut.
 ‘Don’t mither ‘im,’ Dave said, ‘e’s been out on t’razz and now ‘e’s shattered.’
 The lads left the sleepy teenager alone and started to undress.
 Nick said, ‘Should we leave t’light on; t’other one’s not back yet?’
 Dave replied ‘Na.
 Best turn ‘im off; t’other one could be out all night.
 He’s taken ‘is bint down beach.’
 Nick turned off the light and the two lads got under the duvet.
 In the dimness of the darkened room, Michael was squinting through his half-closed eyes; he could just make out the two lads as they pulled back the duvet from their bed to get under it and thought he saw, from their silhouettes, they were both naked.
 They snuggled down and began whispering to each other and moving about.
 Michael strained his ears hoping to hear a few words they were saying.
-Both of them were giggling quietly as they lay besides each other, rustling the duvet, doing something together.
+Both of them were giggling quietly as they lay beside each other, rustling the duvet, doing something together.
 Michael was intrigued about what they were up to but he could see very little of the lumps under the duvet in the next bed.
 He heard Dave say, ‘Gerroff meh.’
 Followed by Nick’s voice saying, ‘Aw, come on sexeh.’
 Some groaning and giggling followed but Michael’s eyes closed and he fell asleep, not stirring again until the sun came up the next morning.

 Day five.
 The next day it was very hot.
 Michael and Richard went to the beach to sun themselves on the rocks of the breakwater.
 As the boys walked to the beach, the sun made Michael squint and hurt his eyes so he purchased a pair of sun shades – the kind that had silvered glasses that were like mirrors.
 Richard had by now already turned a rich brown colour and his short fair hair had been bleached completely blond.